mas-cli/mas/README.md

 available in the App Store app or via the `mas` command.
 These issues cause symptoms like [#384](https://github.com/mas-cli/mas/issues/384) and [#387](https://github.com/mas-cli/mas/issues/387).

+Macs with Apple silicon can install and run iOS and iPadOS apps from the App Store. `mas` is not yet aware of these apps, and is not yet able to install or update them. [#321](https://github.com/mas-cli/mas/issues/321)

 ## 💥 When something doesn't work

 If you see this error, it's probably because you haven't installed the app through the App Store yet.